 “A source of pride for the Australian community in showcasing the best of Australian education.”

 The primary curriculum includes English, maths, Chinese, science and technology, geography and history, creative arts, personal development, health, and PE.
 Secondary students study English, maths, science and technology, geography and history, IT, commerce, Chinese, French, visual arts, music, drama, and PE.

 AISHK offers HSC courses in the English, maths, science, technology, creative arts, personal development, health and PE, human society and its environment (HSIE), and languages.
-Students opting to study the IBDP can take subjects in subject languages, maths, science, individuals and societies, and the arts.
+Students opting to study the IBDP take languages, maths, science, individuals and societies, and the arts.

 A positive education